nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To generate a Signing key and a Certificate Signing Request, follow these steps.

-1. In the **Navigation tabs**, select **Keys and Certificates**.
+1. In the **Navigation tabs**, select **KEYS AND CERTIFICATES**.

 2. If you are using a hardware security token, ensure that the device is connected to the security server.
-The device information must be displayed in the **Keys and Certificates** table.
+The device information must be displayed in the **SIGN AND AUTH KEYS** table.

 3. To log in to the token, click **LOG IN** on the token's row in the table and enter the PIN code.
 Once the correct PIN is entered, the **LOG IN** button changes to **LOG OUT**.